 Laws and legal documents when transferring large sums of money into India

 Emigrating, funding a business or helping family abroad?
-Sending large sums into India can be tricky.
+Sending large sums to India from Ireland can be tricky.

 There’s a lot for you to consider when sending money to India.
 But you can’t avoid the laws and potential paperwork that go along with transferring large amounts of money.